INTERNATIONAL BUSINESS COURSES

 Learn how firms organize international production, trade, and investments within global value chains across multiple countries through outsourcing and offshoring.
 Hear from industry experts who join the class to discuss real-world global value chain problems.
 Typically offered in the Fall semester.

-IB 372: PROCUREMENT & SUPPLIER MANAGEMENT (Restricted)
+IB 372.13: PROCUREMENT & SUPPLIER MANAGEMENT (Restricted to BBA Students)

 Restricted to Business Majors.
 Explores contemporary management problems including: procurement and supplier management; competitive analysis and benchmarking; the purchasing role in fulfilling a firm's operational and competitive strategies; supplier evaluation, development, and relationship management; and commodity planning.
 Cross-listed as O M 337.3.
 Prerequisite: O M 334M, 235 or 235H with a grade of at least C-.
 Typically offered in the Fall semester.

-IB 376: INTERNATIONAL FINANCE (Restricted)
+IB 376: INTERNATIONAL FINANCE (Restricted to BBA Students)

 Restricted to Business Majors.
 Explore the international financial environment, focusing particularly on factors affecting exchange rates and how rate changes affect the firm.
 Cross-listed as FIN 376.
 Prerequisite: FIN 357 or FIN 357H.
 Consent of instructor required.
 Typically offered in the Fall and Spring semesters.